Lappalainen-Joel/development-environments/README.md

 - To keep developing simple, virtual machines' /srv/sites -folder is shared to this git directory's folder shared_folders.
 This requires guest-additions for virtual machine. debian/jessie64 -box does not have this by default, and need to be installed for shared folder to work.
+(Easiest way to get over this is just downloading debian/jessie64 -box, installing guest-additions and repackage box.)

   Installation guide:
   https://www.vagrantup.com/docs/virtualbox/boxes.html#virtualbox-guest-additions